 Adoption Matching in the Old Days

-Research and time proved these practices were not healthy for the birth mothers or the adopted children.
+Research and time proved these practices were not healthy for birth mothers or adopted children.
 The stigma of unwed mothers or unplanned pregnancies is mostly gone in the modern world.
 And adopting families no longer feel shame at infertility.
 Most Americans celebrate an encourage our adoption laws.
-Therefore, the way we do adoption has also evolved to be more healthy for all parties involved.
+Therefore, the way we do adoption has also evolved to be healthier for all parties involved.

 Current Adoption matching Practices